materight/ais-projects/bio_inspired_ai/notes.md

 Yes, for example a solution (found with pop_size=10 and max_gen=10) with a weight of 1.17Kg and a brake time of 4.16 seconds seems a reasonable solution for a real brake system.
 If we increase the pop_size (e.g. to 100), we obtain more solutions to choose from in the Pareto front, but the results are not very different from the previous ones.
 If we instead increase the maximum number of generations (e.g. to 100), we obtain clearly better solutions, for example 0.62kg and 3.73 seconds.

 - **Do you see any patterns in the Pareto-optimal solutions that may help you in designing a well-performing disk-brake in the future?** \
 The obtained Pareto front has a clear descending pattern, with an elbow at ~0.62kg that can be identified as shown in the image below.
-Before the elbow, the brake time decrease rapidly with a minimum increase in the total weight.
-An optimal approach may be to select the nearest solution to this elbow, since after that value the weight increase rapidly without any noteworthy improvement on the brake time.
+Before the elbow, the stopping time (f1) decrease rapidly with a minimum increase in the total weight (f0).
+An optimal approach may be to select the nearest solution to this elbow, since after that value the weight increase rapidly without any noteworthy improvement on the stopping time.

 <div style="text-align:center">
 <img src="img/lab04_es3.png" alt="Pareto front analysis" width="300"/>